Data protection statement

 There are many points on Roland Berger Strategy Consultants' websites where we offer newsletters or comparable information services.
 If you'd like to use these, we'll need a working e-mail address for you and details to enable us to verify that this e-mail address is really yours, or that the person whose address it is agrees to receive the newsletter.
 That's the only information we gather.

-You can withdraw your consent to your data and e-mail address being recorded and used to send newsletters at any time.
+You can withdraw your consent to your data and e-mail address being recorded and used to send newsletters and object to the use of your personal data for marketing purposes at any time.

 4. Who do we send data to?